-- At the IMY orientation event - In the middle of the first semester, to monitor the student's progress and address any issues arising in the supervisory relationship - At the end of the first semester, to discuss the mid-year evaluations - In February, to monitor the student's progress, especially in theological reflection - At the end of the second semester, to read through and discuss final evaluations.
+- At the IMY orientation event - Early in the first semester, to begin monitoring the student's progress and to address any issues arising in the supervisory relationship. - At the end of the first semester, to discuss the mid-year evaluations. - In February, to monitor the student's progress, especially in theological reflection. - At the end of the second semester, to read through and discuss final evaluations.